minprog/programmeren-1/problems/speller/index.md

 # Speller

-> For this assignment you will need to use a tool called valgrind. **Sad to say, `valgrind` does not work consistently on Macs**.
-So in case you are using a Mac, we recommend you to sign up for a GitHub account over at: <https://github.com/signup>.
-Then use that GitHub account to login over at <https://code.cs50.io/>.
+> For this assignment you will need to use a tool called valgrind. **Sad to say, `valgrind` does not work on Terra IDE**.
+As such we recommend you to sign up for a GitHub account over at: <https://github.com/signup>.
+Then use that GitHub account to login over at <https://cs50.dev/>.
 This will give you an online editor (Visual Studio Code) and a Linux terminal.
-From there, whenever you want to run valgrind upload your code to <https://code.cs50.io/> and run `valgrind` there instead.
-Alternatively, for this one assignment, you can choose to work in <https://code.cs50.io/> altogether.
+The environment should look rather familiar, just note the lack of a run button.
+From now on, you do need to run `make speller` yourself!

 ## tl;dr